blair-c/rivals.academy/content/library/glossary.md

 #### Max Jump Horizontal Speed

 Maximum horizontal speed maintained when going from a grounded to aerial state.
 Can be faster than [Max Air Speed](#max-air-speed) stat.
 For example: Maypul has a Max Air Speed of {{< library/stat maypul maxAirSpeed >}}, but a Max Jump Horizontal Speed of {{< library/stat maypul maxJumpHorizontalSpeed >}}, so she can jump offstage faster than she can get back.
+Can be superceded by [plat/ledgeboosting](/lectures/platboost-and-ledgeboost) and certain moves.

 {{< library/cast-comparison maxJumpHorizontalSpeed "Measured in pixels per frame" >}}